 Greetings DC fans!

-I’m closing off the coverage from the Heroes & Villains Fan Fest with a final word from the man who created it: Mr. Stephen Amell, just as I did last year.
+I’m closing off the coverage from the Heroes & Villains Fan Fest with a final word from the man who created the event: Mr. Stephen Amell, just as I did last year.
 2018’s Amell panel was fun, and informative.
 This is in no small part due to the fact that veteran comedienne and actress Aisha Tyler – a close personal friend to Mr. Amell – was the moderator.

 I hope that this panel is as fun to read as it was to attend!